Flag of Sudan: Republic of Sudan (1956–1969)

-Upon the independence of Sudan from Anglo-Egyptian rule on 1 January 1956, Sudan adopted a blue-yellow-green tricolour as its national flag.
-This flag was designed by the poet Macki Sufi and remained in use until 1970, when the current flag was adopted.
+Upon the independence of the Republic of Sudan from Anglo-Egyptian rule on 1 January 1956, Sudan adopted a blue-yellow-green tricolour as its national flag.

+The flag was designed by the poet Macki Sufi and remained in use until 1970, when the current flag was adopted.
 The colours of the flag represented the River Nile (blue), the Sahara (yellow) and farmlands (green).
 They were chosen as they were neutral between ethnic groups and political parties.

 Use of this flag resurfaced during the 2018–19 Sudanese protests.
+The president of the Transitional Sovereignty Council, Abdel Fattah al-Burhan, proposed readopting the blue-yellow-green tricolour in December 2025 in the midst of the Sudanese civil war (2023–present).